 West View High Field began as a Great Depression era project.
 The Works Progress Administration started work on the field in 1940, but was interrupted when World War II began.
 Construction resumed in 1949, and the field house was completed for the 1950-51 school year.
 The field name was changed to North Hills Field and changed again in 1968-69 to Martorelli Field to honor North Hills’ football coach Mario Martorelli.

 North Hills School Jointure

-By the late 1940s, there was a push to start consolidating school districts (if you already read the West View Park page, you know that school district consolidations across the area had an impact on park attendance).
-At the time, Ross and West View had two separate school districts with their own school boards.
-In 1948, they formed the North Hills School Jointure, with a single administration but kept the two separate school boards.
+By the late 1940s, there was a push to start consolidating school districts (if you already read the West View Park page, you know that school district consolidations across the area had an impact on amusement park attendance).
+At the time, Ross and West View had two separate school districts, each with their own school boards.
+In 1948, they formed the North Hills School Jointure which had a single administration but kept the two separate school boards.
 As the population continued to increase, the need for a bigger high school became apparent.
 In 1957, construction began on the North Hills Senior High School, which held grades 9, 10, 11, and 12.
 Construction was completed in January 1959.
-On July 1, 1965, the jointure ended and it was renamed to North Hills School District.
+On July 1, 1965, the jointure ended, and the two entities consolidated into the North Hills School District.
 In 1972, North Hills Intermediate High School was built next to the existing high school.
 It held grades 8 and 9.
 Eventually the intermediate school would become the high school and the high school would become the junior high school.

 West View Schools End